jpsi-0895/core/doc/core/variable.md

 ```

 ## 3. Only Executed Once

 Static blocks are executed only once when the class is loaded into `memory`.
 They are not executed every time an instance of the class is created.

+## 4. Access to Static Members

+Static blocks can access static variables and methods of the class directly.